 Dr. Brandon Hochman D.C., a chiropractor and specialist in treating young athletes and elite athletes, tells us that nobody is taking care of the physical condition of these children and we are preparing them for a lifetime of problems.
 Recently a study was conducted that indicates that more than 80% of these young athletes are injured, and do not do so in games, but in training.
 They are practicing and forcing themselves out of their comfort zones as they prepare for games and many of them, especially those who play soccer, have more than 100 games a year.

+Thinking about continuing to play sports when it hurts can cause more serious long-term damage.
 However, Dr. Hochman DC states that at Med Plus Centers, treatment is possible for many 13-year-old patients who require an operation better known as Tommy John, in which a tendon in the arm that has been torn is replaced.
 Med Plus Centers can help you recover from injuries and surgeries such as this.

 We have two locations in Miramar, Florida.
 Do not wait to make your appointment.
 Call us at (954) 637-7606 and we will gladly help you.